- Heating Systems

 So should you give up on all air fresheners?

-No. Not all air fresheners are evil.
+No. Not all air fresheners are toxic.
 Especially nowadays.
 The NRDC study is from 2007.
 Since then many companies have worked hard to make their air fresheners less toxic.

 According to Consumer Reports, Gina Solomon, M.D., a senior scientist at the NRDC, “A few manufacturers changed their products after our 2007 report found phthalates in 12 of 14 air fresheners we tested.”